nolanlawson/fuite/README.md

 Similarly, `fuite` measures the JavaScript heap size of the page, corresponding to what you see in the Chrome DevTool's Memory tab.
 It ignores the size of native browser objects.

 `fuite` works best when your source code is unminified.
-Otherwise the class names will show as the minified versions, which can be hard to debug.
+Otherwise, the class names will show as the minified versions, which can be hard to debug.

 `fuite` may use a lot of memory itself to analyze large heap snapshot files.
 If you find that Node.js is running out of memory, you can run something like: